 You will work remotely from home primarily.
 Once/if COVID-19 restrictions and safety protocols permit, you may work on occasion at our locations such as the Ontario Science Centre, and the Ryerson Science Discovery Zone.

 Responsibilities and Duties

-- Collaborate with STEAMLabs team members to document and develop science and technology educational experiences
+- Collaborate with STEAMLabs team members to develop online educational experiences

-- Collaborate with the team to create excellent user experiences by building websites that are easy to comprehend, performant, and reliable using modern tools like React, React Native
+- Collaborate with the team to create excellent user experiences by building websites that are easy to comprehend, perform well, and are reliable using modern tools like React, React Native

 - Ensure quality by adhering to technical best practices, code reviews, and pair programming to tackle difficult issues